GDLev/uploadpopup/README.md

 this project is fully compatible with SimpleUploader created by kamehame-ha [![url](https://github.com/kamehame-ha/simple-uploader)]

-you can also use this sample PHP code
+you can also use this sample PHP code:
 ```php
 // upload.php